-In this lesson, I’ll share how I think about returning and how you can start returning better and break serve more.
-After that, you’ll learn specific strategies for returning from the deuce side and the ad side.
+In this lesson, I’ll share how I think about the return of serve and how you can start returning better and break your opponent’s serve more.
+After that, you’ll have specific strategies for returning from the deuce side and the ad side.

 Like all of my tennis strategies, I’ll follow one of my favorite tennis principles and keep it simple.

 Footwork is the single most important part of the return.
 If you get this wrong, then you will never be able to make returns consistently.
 Almost every time I miss a return, it’s because I don’t move my feet.
 I stay flat-footed like I have bricks for feet.
 This happens especially during tight matches so you must focus on your feet.

 Against most servers, start a few feet behind the baseline.
 As they get into their service motion and toss the ball up, start taking some steps forward to get some forward momentum.